mansunkuo/mansunkuo.github.io/content/tech/helm/index.md

 replicaset.apps/myapi-release-54b5c4d9c8   1         1         1       2m19s
 ```
 {{< /collapse >}}

+This command lists all Kubernetes resources that have the label `app.kubernetes.io/instance=myapi-release`.
+This label typically indicates that these resources are part of a specific Helm release or application instance.

 ## Exercise 2: Modify it as an API
 In this exercise, we will modify this Helm chart to create an API instance of [FastAPI](https://fastapi.tiangolo.com/).